gibbok/notes-next-js/README.md

 - It is possible to lead exernal JS into the page by using the `Script` component, which can also perform the loading using different strategy, `lazyOnload` loads s c ript on browser idle time, `onLoad` run after script has finished loading

 - It support styled jsx, sas and CSS modules (the CSS file name must end with .module.css.).
 Nextjs Automatically Generates Unique Class Names
-- - Nexths splitting feature works on CSS modules, to enure the niminal amount of CSS is loaded for each page and result in smaller bunderle sizes
+- Nexths splitting feature works on CSS modules, to enure the niminal amount of CSS is loaded for each page and result in smaller bunderle sizes
+- Global styles should be added in `pages/_app.js` file

 ## Others
 - Next.js serves static assets under the top-level public directory, files inside public can be referenced from the root of the application similar to pages.